garylirocks/quickrefs/azure-networking-virtual-wan.markdown

 - NICs on attached vNets get the RFC1918 summaries as well
 - Branches still gets individual prefixes for each spoke
 - You can view effective routes on the firewall, which shows the individual prefixes of the spokes
-- Enabling routing intent disables routing config on connections, you don't need to config association/propagation, static routes, etc.
-  - If the "Propagate default route" option is disabled on a VNet connection, then the `0.0.0.0/0` routing intent will not propagate to this connection

 ### BGP peers

+- Usecase: your NVA is not supported to be deployed in the vHub yet, then you can deploy it to a connected VNet, and add the NVA as a BGP peer
+- If your NVA is already supported in a vHub, this is not necessary
 - A vHub hosts BGP Endpoint service, it could peer to an NVA in a connected vNet, this allows your vHub to get all the routes from the NVA
 - You need to configure:
   - ASN
   - Private IP address of the NVA
   - VNet connection
-- If your NVA is already supported in a vHub, this is not necessary
-- Usecase: your NVA is not supported to by deployed in the vHub yet, then you can deploy it to a connected VNet, and peer it to the vHub

 ### Routing scenarios